 The healthcare system (l’Assurance Maladie) is primarily funded via the health insurance scheme Protection Universelle Maladie (PUMA).

 PUMA grants an automatic and continuous right to healthcare in France to all legal residents in the country.

-Telephone, mobile, internet and TV are all vital ingredients of the modern lifestyle.
+Telephone, mobile, internet, and TV are all vital ingredients of the modern lifestyle.

 In France, there are a few big companies providing phone and internet services.
-The biggest are Orange (formerly France Telecom), Bouygues Telecom, Free Mobile and SFR.
+The biggest are Orange (formerly France Telecom), Bouygues Telecom, Free Mobile, and SFR.

-If you want, you can get all four services (landline, internet, a mobile plan, and TV) from one provider, which makes managing those services easier.
+If you want, you can get all four services (landline, internet, mobile plan, and TV) from one provider, which makes managing those services easier.

 It also makes sense to have a look at Free.
-The company offers fixed, mobile and Internet services with low rates for international calls.
+The company offers fixed, mobile, and Internet services with low rates for international calls.

 When getting your landline, you will need to provide the following:

 Moving abroad is a big step.
 Moving to France might seem easy, but France can be a tough country to crack.